Ego death: Jungian psychology

 According to Ventegodt and Merrick, the Jungian term "psychic death" is a synonym for "ego death":

 In order to radically improve global quality of life, it seems necessary to have a fundamental transformation of the psyche.
 Such a shift in personality has been labeled an "ego death" in Buddhism or a psychic death by Jung, because it implies a shift back to the existential position of the natural self, i.e., living the true purpose of life.
-The problem of healing and improving the global quality of life seems strongly connected to the unpleasantness of the ego-death experience.
+The problem of healing and improving the global quality of life seems strongly connected to the unpleasantness of the ego-death experience and often a person who lacks the understanding necessary for personal development chooses death instead of personal transformation.

 Ventegodt and Merrick refer to Jung's publications The Archetypes and the Collective Unconscious, first published in 1933, and Psychology and Alchemy, first published in 1944.
 (Note: The term is also being used by Poul Bjerre, in his 1929 publication Död och Förnyelse, "Death and Renewal.)

 In Jungian psychology, a unification of archetypal opposites has to be reached, during a process of conscious suffering, in which consciousness "dies" and resurrects.
 Jung called this process "the transcendent function", (Note: See Frith Luton, Transcendent Function, and Miller, Jeffrey C. (2012).
 "The Transcendent Function Jung's Model of Psychological Growth through Dialogue with the Unconscious") which leads to a "more inclusive and synthetic consciousness".

 Jung used analogies with alchemy to describe the individuation process, and the transference-processes which occur during therapy.

 According to Leeming et al., from a religious point of view, psychic death is related to St. John of the Cross' Ascent of Mt.
 Carmel and Dark Night of the Soul.